Azure/AKS-Construction/docs/ContributingWizard.md

 # Wizard

-This guide shows an example of how to integrate a simple change into the Wizard Web UI.
+This guide shows how Wizard Web UI is structured, and walks through the approach for making changes.

 > Not every addition to the bicep will need representation in the Wizard Web UI - but we find that most will.